 Federal Civil Investigative Demands (CIDs) Targeting Ohio Physicians and Pharmacists

-At Oberheiden, P.C., our federal health care fraud defense lawyers have centuries of combined experience handling matters involving civil investigative demands.
-This includes defending clients who have received CIDs and conducting civil health care fraud investigations on behalf of the DOJ.
+At Oberheiden, P.C., our federal healthcare fraud defense lawyers have centuries of combined experience handling matters involving civil investigative demands.
+This includes defending clients who have received CIDs and conducting civil healthcare fraud investigations on behalf of the DOJ.
 With a defense team that includes several former high-level federal prosecutors, we understand the federal investigative process from the inside out.
-We use our insights to our clients’ advantage, and we work diligently to protect our clients as fully, efficiently, and discretely as possible.
+We use our insights to our clients’ advantage, and we work diligently to protect our clients as fully, efficiently, and discreetly as possible.

 What is a Civil Investigative Demand (CID)?
 How are CIDs Used in Federal Opioid Fraud and Diversion Investigations?

 Civil investigative demands are unique from other types of federal investigative tools.
 As such, they present unique opportunities for federal authorities to gather information, and they present unique challenges for physicians, pharmacists, and other healthcare providers who are being accused of opioid-related offenses in Ohio.

 - Civil – The DOJ and other agencies use CIDs to gather evidence in support of civil investigations.
 Certain federal statutes, such as the Stark Law, are exclusively civil in nature, while other statutes, such as the False Claims Act and Anti-Kickback Statute, include provisions for both civil and criminal enforcement.
 Critically, however, the fact that an investigation starts out civil does not mean that it will end civil.
 If federal agents uncover evidence of criminal opioid fraud or diversion through the issuance of a CID, then DOJ prosecutors can pursue criminal charges.